mtkraai/thinkpad-x1-yoga-g5/README.md

 quick, one-and-done settings, shell scripts are fine, but anything running in the background (services), I'd prefer Python.

+There is a [list](https://github.com/stars/mtkraai/lists/thinkpad-x1-yoga-g5) of some interesting repos.

 ## Solutions

 ### Touch gestures

 I installed the latest [Touchégg](https://github.com/JoseExposito/touchegg) from the PPA, then the latest [Touché](https://github.com/JoseExposito/touche) from FlatHub to go with it.
 This seems to solve the touch gesture support.
+However, I need two-finger swipes for scrolling on the touchscreen, but Touché only presents three fingers and up for swipes because the touchpad driver steals two-finger swipes for its own scrolling support.